Hope for the Best, and Prepare for the Worst

 The essentials of an emergency kit are the same no matter what the situation: water, food, first aid supplies and medicines, blankets and clothing, special needs items (such as baby formula), and certain tools and household items, including a battery-powered radio, a flashlight, and extra batteries.

-Use the disaster supplies checklist (What is a PDF document?) as you gather supplies.
-Store everything in one place, preferably a cool, dark location.
+Store all of your disaster supplies in one place, preferably a cool, dark location.
 Consider putting together a smaller version of your emergency kit that you could take if you had to leave your home.
 Once you've assembled your emergency supplies, remember to check and replace them periodically:

 - Bottled water that has remained sealed and unopened needs to be replaced once a year.
 Water in containers that you have opened or filled yourself needs to be replaced every 6 months.